php-dev-br/laravel-doc-pt-br/events.md

         public $delay = 60;
     }

-If you would like to define the listener's queue connection, queue name, or delay at runtime, you may define `viaConnection`, `viaQueue`, or `withDelay` methods on the listener:
+If you would like to define the listener's queue connection or queue name at runtime, you may define `viaConnection` or `viaQueue` methods on the listener:

     /**
      * Get the name of the listener's queue connection.
+     *
+     * @return string
      */
-    public function viaConnection(): string
+    public function viaConnection()
     {
         return 'sqs';
     }

     /**
      * Get the name of the listener's queue.
+     *
+     * @return string
      */
-    public function viaQueue(): string
+    public function viaQueue()
     {
         return 'listeners';
-    }

-    /**
-     * Get the number of seconds before the job should be processed.
-     */
-    public function withDelay(OrderShipped $event): int
-    {
-        return $event->highPriority ?
-0 : 60;
     }

 <a name="conditionally-queueing-listeners"></a>